Graeme Cremer: Post-captaincy

 In January 2019, Cremer relocated to Dubai with his wife, Merna Moore and their two children after Moore accepted a position as pilot for Emirates.
 In April 2019, he acted as a coaching consultant for the United Arab Emirates cricket team for their tour to Zimbabwe.
 He was also the academy director of Rajasthan Royals Cricket Academy.

 Cremer returned to Zimbabwe in 2025 and resumed his playing career.
 He was included in the Zimbabwe squad for the three-match T20I series against Afghanistan in October 2025 but did not play in any of the matches.
 In November 2025, in his first first-class match since December 2017, he took his best innings figures of 9 for 144 for Mid West Rhinos in the Logan Cup.
+He was included in Zimbabwe's squad for the 2026 Men's T20 World Cup.